kavinduanjana123/cost-optimization-ml-app/readme.md

-# 💰 Cost Optimization ML System Study Model
+# 💰 Cost Optimization ML System For a Study Purpose

 A machine learning-based cost optimization web application powered by:
 - Flask (Frontend)